-WPP also works directly with marginalised individuals in conflict-affected countries, and provides opportunities and platforms for women and youth to enable them to participate in decision-making processes and policy debates.
-In addition to working directly with women and youth, WPP also works with their relevant diaspora and refugee populations.
+WPP also works directly with marginalised individuals in conflict-affected countries, and provides opportunities and platforms for women and young people to enable them participate in decision-making processes and policy debates.
+In addition to working directly with young people in countries, WPP also works with relevant diaspora and refugee youth to bridge the gap.

 WOMEN PEACE-BUILDING STORIES

 YOUNG DIASPORA MATTERS!

 Engaging Young Women in the Diaspora in Women, Peace and Security

 Women for Peace and Participation (WPP) organised forum for engaging young women in the diaspora on 15 October 2018 at the centre for Women, Peace and Security, LSE.
 Aims of the forum were recognising the key importance of young diasporas’ women, Women for Peace and Participation will, with key speakers and experts, introduce young diasporas’ women to the current engagement strategies, collect their vision on how could be sustainably engaged in women peace and security issues, and present an overview of its leadership programme For young women.

 In line with resolution 1325, Women for Peace and Participation (WPP) recognizes the importance of women’s participation in peace-building processes at community and policy levels aiming to achieve women’s effective role in creating a peaceful society.
 The international agenda on Women, Peace and Security (WPS) should demand the inclusion of women at all levels including those of the diasporas.
 And such commitment should a result in creating effective avenues to engage younger generations of women peacebuilders.